taektay/ee106/docs/lab5.rst

  int64 sum

 Initially, the separation line `--` separates the request and response parameters.
 In our example, the `int64` ``a`` and `int64` ``b`` are the parameters of the request of the ROS service, that need to be set before the service call.
-With the service call, the ROS node that will implement the ROS Service callback function will be triggered and will fill up the response parameters, which will be
+Thus, with the service call, the ROS node that has initialized the ROS Service triggers its function and form the response variables, which will be returned.
+On the service caller side, the caller node will get back the output (response) of the ROS Service call and will store it locally to be accessed.
-As it is obvious, the request and response variable can be more than one, according to our request and response variable need.
+As it is obvious, the request and response variables can be more than one, depending on the used ROS Service.

-Additionally, ``rosservice`` bash command can be used in the same way as the ``rostopic`` command, to preview further information about the available ROS Services.
-For example, argument ``list`` is used to list all the available ROS Services,
+The ``rosservice`` bash command can be used in the same way as the ``rostopic`` command, to preview further information about the available ROS Services.
+For example, the argument ``list`` is used to list all the available ROS Services,

 .. code-block:: bash